seerbit/seerbit-android/README.md

 ### TransactionModel
-A transaction model is used for passing data to seerbitview, it contains details such as the transaction reference, the currency of the transaction, the email, the amount, the description, country, callback url (which is a url used for callbacks), your public key, and the full name.
-In order for seerbitview to open a valid transaction model all these values must be set before calling the .open() method.
-If not the seerbitview might not be initialized properly.
+A transaction model is used for passing data to seerbit SDK, it contains details such as the transaction reference, the currency of the transaction, the email, the amount, the description, country, callback url (which is a url used for callbacks), your public key, and the full name.
+In order for seerbit SDK to open a valid transaction model all these values must be set before calling the .open() method.
+If not the seerbit SDK might not be initialized properly.
 This is an example of a valid transaction model
 ```java
 TransactionModel transactionModel = new TransactionModel();
 /*